-Tables usually do not have digits in their names, and if they do they have a special meaning.
-We use them to name backup tables with the date of a backup (of a specific table while performing a sensitive operation), archival tables with year or for partitioning tables.
+Tables usually do not have digits in their names, and if they do, they have a special meaning.
+We use them to name backup tables with the date of a backup (of a single specific table while performing a sensitive operation), archival tables with year or for partition tables.

-The query below finds all tables with digits in their names.
+The query below finds all tables with digits in their names in all databases (schemas).

-- schema_name - name of the schema where the table was found
+- database_name - name of the database (schema) where the table was found

 - table_name - name of the table found

 - Ordered by: database (schema) name, table name